-Continuous industry consolidation among North American service providers continues to reduce the number of customers for our products and solutions.
+Continuous industry consolidation among North American (U.S. and Canada) service providers continues to reduce the number of customers for our products and solutions.
 As a result, the Company depends on fewer, but larger customers for the majority of its revenues.
-The Company's largest two customers, Verizon, and AT&T accounted for 18.0% and 12.5%, respectively, of the Company's consolidated revenues in fiscal year 2018
+The Company's largest two customers, Verizon, and AT&T accounted for 23.1% and 11.4%, respectively, of the Company's consolidated revenues in fiscal year2019.

-Customers outside North America, which are primarily located in Australia, Latin America including Mexico, and South Africa, represented an aggregate total of approximately \$5.4 million and \$5.8 million of the Company's revenues in fiscal years 2018 and 2017, respectively, which represents approximately 9.2% and 9.3% of the Company's total revenues in such years.
+Customers outside North America (U.S. and Canada), which are primarily located in Australia, Latin America (includes Mexico), and South Africa, represented an aggregate total of approximately \$4.1 million and \$5.4 million of the Company's revenues in fiscal years 2019 and 2018, respectively, which represents approximately 9.3% and 9.2% of the Company's total revenues in such years.